Yarn fibres and their properties

 • Cosy accessories

-Good to know: Because alpaca has less elasticity than sheep’s wool, garments can stretch slightly over time.
-This is worth considering when choosing patterns for both knitting and crochet.
+Good to know: Because alpaca has less elasticity than sheep's wool, garments can stretch slightly over time.
+Worth keeping in mind when choosing patterns for both knitting and crochet.

 Yak

-Yak fibre comes from the soft undercoat of yaks who live in high-altitude regions.
+Yak fibre comes from the soft undercoat of yaks living in high-altitude regions.

 Properties